Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 But it’s not great, either.

-Instead, we recommend you consider any of our highly rated lab diamond jewelers or any of our best places to buy lab diamond engagement rings.
+Instead, we recommend considering any of our highly rated lab diamond jewelers or our best places to buy lab diamond engagement rings.

 If you’re in the market for a diamond, you may be wondering if lab-grown diamonds are a good option.
 Diamonds Direct offers both natural and lab-grown diamonds, and we’re here to give you a review of their lab-grown diamonds.